‹ Back to The Vine

 Can you get a line of credit to start a business?

-You won’t be able to get a business line of credit until you’ve established your business credit profile, but you may be able to apply for a personal line of credit, SBA microloan, or business credit card to fund the early stages of your business.
+It’s very difficult to get a true business line of credit until you’ve established your business credit profile.
+However, you may be able to apply for a personal line of credit, an SBA microloan, or a business credit card to fund the early stages of your business until you can qualify for a business line of credit.

 How is a business line of credit different from a term loan?

-What are types of business loans besides line of credit?
+What are other types of business financing besides a line of credit?

 If a revolving business line of credit isn’t right for you, there are other types of debt financing that may better suit your business needs.

-Term loans are a lump sum you receive upfront and repay in fixed installments over several years.
+For instance, term loans provide a lump sum you receive upfront and repay in fixed installments over several years.
 If you’re willing to post collateral, you may get approved for a larger secured term loan with a longer repayment period.

-SBA loans are unsecured loans issued by the U.S. Small Business Administration, via its lending partners.
-These can provide you with up to $5 million.
+Another option is SBA loans, which are unsecured loans issued by the U.S. Small Business Administration, via its lending partners.
+These can offer up to $5 million in funding, often with favorable terms, though the application process is more involved.

 Can you apply for a business line of credit online?

-Yes!
-Traditional and online lenders offer online applications, and these are a great option for business owners looking to save time on the application process.
-If you’ve prepared all your documents already, applying online should take five minutes at most to complete.
-The process will follow these steps:
+Yes.
+Many traditional and virtually all online lenders offer online applications for business lines of credit.
+If you’ve prepared all your documents in advance, applying online should only take a few minutes.
+Generally, the process will follow these steps:

-1. Go to your lender’s website and click the link to their line of credit application.
+1. Go to your lender’s website and find the online application for a business line of credit.

 2. Fill out the application and upload your documentation.